aMurphy85/Milestone-Project-Tattoo-Shop/README.md

 6. Be able to look at a picture closer by getting an enlarged view of the image once you have clicked on it.

-7. have more customer testimonials scrolling accross the screen.
+7. Have more customer testimonials scrolling across the screen.

-8. In the form add a upload section so customers can send there own designs or images they have found to the studio for more accurate pricing and to be worked on to make them more unique.
+8. In the form add an upload section so customers can send their own designs or images they have found to the studio for more accurate pricing and to be worked on to make them more unique.

 9. A search input so you can find what you are looking for on the site wuicker like certain style of tattoos or contact form.